27raj-giri/python-learning-journey/README.md

 # Clone the repository
 git clone https://github.com/27raj-giri/python-practice.git

-# Navigate to any day
+# Navigate to any module
-cd python-practice/fundamentals/day-01-variables-conditionals
+cd python-practice/01-fundamentals/day-01-variables-conditionals

 # Run any program
 python square_area.py

+# Or explore functions module
+cd ../../02-functions/day-11-functions-basics
+python sum_two_numbers.py

+# Or try recursion
+cd ../../03-recursion/day-14-recursion-basics
+python print_1_to_n.py
 ```

 **For learners:**
 - Follow the day-wise progression
 - Try solving before looking at solutions
 - Read the README in each folder
+- Check the notes/ folder for complete reference

 **For recruiters:**
-- Check commit history for consistency
+- Check commit history for consistency (17 days unbroken!)
-- See the progression from Day 1 to current
+- See the progression from Day 1 to Day 17
-- Note the daily discipline and growth
+- Note the daily discipline and exponential growth
+- Review the notes/ folder for documentation skills

 ---